Ranjan Gogoi

 Born and raised in Dibrugarh, Gogoi is from a political family and descends from the Ahom dynasty.
 His maternal grandparents were both state legislators; his grandmother, Padma Kumari Gohain, was one of the first female MLAs and one of the first female ministers in Assam.
-His father, Kesab Chandra Gogoi served as the Chief Minister of Assam for two months in 1982.
-Gogoi is the only chief justice in India to have been the son of a Chief Minister.
+His father, Keshab Chandra Gogoi served as the Chief Minister of Assam for two months in 1982.
+Ranjan Gogoi is the only Chief Justice of India to have been the son of a Chief Minister.
 His mother, Shanti Priya Gogoi, was a prominent social activist who founded an NGO, SEWA, in 2000.
-One of five children, Gogoi's four siblings also excelled in their respective careers.
-He is the first chief justice from Northeast India.
-He studied at Cotton University and later completed his higher studies at the Faculty of Law, University of Delhi.
+One of five children, Gogoi's four siblings also rose to prominence in their respective careers, most notably his elder brother, Anjan, who served as an Air Marshal in the Indian Air Force.
+Gogoi studied at Cotton University and later completed his higher studies at the Faculty of Law, University of Delhi.
+He enrolled at the bar in 1978 and practised at the Gauhati High Court under advocate JP Bhattacharjee.
+Gogoi began to practise independently in 1991 and became a senior counsel in 1999 at the court, before being appointed a judge in 2001.
+He later transferred to the Punjab and Haryana High Court, where during his tenure he made orders which questioned the CBI’s promotion of SPS Rathore, despite the Ruchika Girhotra case, as well as numerous other judgements.

-Gogoi enrolled at the bar in 1978 and practised at the Gauhati High Court under advocate JP Bhattacharjee.
-He began to practise independently in 1991 and became a senior counsel in 1999 at the court.
-His tenure on the Punjab and Haryana High Court encompassed orders which questioned the CBI’s promotion of SPS Rathore, despite the Ruchika Girhotra case, as well as several other judgements.
-He was nominated to the Supreme Court in 2012 and was sworn in by S. H. Kapadia.
-Gogoi made various important judgements during his tenure including the updating of the National Register of Citizens for Assam, and the Soumya Murder case.
-He also served on the bench that created special courts to try MLAs and MPs, and ruled against the Uttar Pradesh Government law wherein former Chief Ministers are allowed to occupy government bungalows.
-He was appointed the Chief Justice of India in 2018 and served until 2019.
-During his tenure, he oversaw numerous more significant judgements, including the judgement on the Ayodhya dispute and the Rafale deal, before retiring in 2019.
-In 2020 he was nominated to the Rajya Sabha, and has served on the committee on communications and information technology, and the committee on external affairs.
+Gogoi was nominated to the Supreme Court in 2012 and was sworn in by S. H. Kapadia.
+He made various important judgements during his tenure including the updating of the National Register of Citizens for Assam, and the Soumya Murder case.
+He also served on the bench that created special courts to try MLAs and MPs, and ruled against the Uttar Pradesh Government law wherein former Chief Ministers were allowed to occupy government bungalows.
+Gogoi made further notable judgements in Orissa Mining Corporation v.
+Ministry of Environment & Forest & Others and on the income of Amitabh Bachchan.
+He imposed restrictions on the featuring of certain politicians in government advertisements, and made further judgements related to arbitration practices.
+Gogoi was appointed the Chief Justice of India (CJI) in 2018, the first holder of the office from Northeast India.
+As Chief Justice, he struck down rules under the Finance Act 2017, and also brought the office of CJI under the Right to Information Act.
+Gogoi also made landmark judgments in his final month in office, including the judgement on the Ayodhya dispute and the Rafale deal, before retiring in 2019.
+In 2020 he was nominated to the Rajya Sabha, and served on the committee on communications and information technology, and the committee on external affairs, before he retired in 2026.